sirech/deliver/INSTALL.markdown

 _logging.conf.example_ file.
 Another link for the _manifest.json_ file is needed (should be removed in the future).

-5. Lastly, copy the files _updater.py_ and _digester.py_ to the folder.
+5. Lastly, copy the files _updater.py_, _deliverdaemon.py_ and
+_digester.py_ to the folder.
 These are used to launch the processing.
 Symlinking them doesn't work, sadly.

-### Scheduling updates
+### Starting deliver

-Right now, _deliver_ works only via cron jobs. _updater.py_ should be called as often as possible, as it is the one who delivers new messages. _digester.py_ can be called with less frequency.
+#### Updates

+The script _updater.py_ runs in an endless loop, updating the list according to the settings.
+This script can be called directly, but is better to use the daemon _deliverdaemon.py_.
+It can be simply started with a command like `python deliverdaemon.py --start` (or with the -h option for more info).
+This "daemonizes" the updater script.

+It is recommended to set up a cronjob to check if the process is still alive.

+#### Digests

+Digests are managed via _digester.py_, which should be called as a cronjob.
+The frequency depends on how many digests per day have to be generated.